ellenhong/web-fa17/0-getting-started/README.md

 ### General Notes
 * Don't be intimidated by this assignment!
 Please please reach out to Ellen and/or Peter if you have any concerns.
 We're here to help!
 * This assignment is mainly for us to gauge where you guys are technically.
 If you're not comfortable with React yet, that's perfectly fine!
+* We know there's a lot of technical setup involved.
+But once you do finish setting up your dev environment, learn how to use Git, etc. it'll be smooth sailing from here, we promise!